AndrewR613/Cybersec-Repo/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will have a high degree of reliablility as well as redundancy.
 In addition, having the traffic flow through the load balancer restricts access to the network.
 Having the web servers behind the load balancer assists in protecting the availability of the web application in the event of a denial of service attack or technical failure.
 The jump box gives the advantage of limiting the attack surface of the network, acting as a bastion.
 All interaction with the machines OS must be done through the jump box.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files (or any other files specified) and system resources.
-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_

 The configuration details of each machine may be found below.